ejdostal/Data_projects_TripleTen/02_E-Commerce_Cohort_Analysis_ README.md

-## TripleTen Sprint 2 Project - E-Commerce Cohort Analysis
+# Project 2 - E-Commerce Cohort Analysis

 This is the 2nd project I worked on in the TripleTen Business Intelligence Analyst program.
 It was a great opportunity to work with transaction logs and use them to analyze website performance.